Motorcycle Accident Statistics

 - Roughly 84,000 bikers suffered injuries while riding motorcycles in 2019.

-- The most common cause of motorcycle deaths (55 percent) in 2019 was crashes involving moving motor vehicles.
+- The most common cause of motorcycle deaths (55 percent) in 2019 was collisions with moving motor vehicles.

 Which Factors Lead to More Motorcycle Crashes Than Any Other?